zapta/apio-wiki-dev/docs/cmd-apio-format.md

 -e, --env name          Use a named environment from apio.ini -p, --project-dir path  Specify the project root directory -v, --verbose           Show detailed output
--h, --help              Show this help message and exit
+-h, --help              Show help message and exit
 ```

 ## CUSTOMIZATION

 The format command utilizes the format tool from the Verible project,
-which can be configured by adding a `format-verible-options` option in the project file `apio.ini`.
+which can be configured using the `format-verible-options` setting in `apio.ini`.
 For example:

 ```
 format-verible-options =
     --column_limit=80
     --indentation_spaces=4
 ```

+For a full list of Verible formatter flags, refer to the documentation
+page online or use the command `apio raw -- verible-verilog-format --helpful`.

 ## PROTECTING CODE